QuickBooks Email Virus removal guide

-QuickBooks is a legitimate accounting software developed by Intuit, however, this company has nothing to do with this email/spam campaign.
-It is very common for scammers to disguise their emails as emails from legitimate and/or well known companies, use their names (and/or names of their products, services), and so on.
-Cyber criminals behind this spam campaign spread it with a purpose to trick recipients into opening an attachment that is disguised as an invoice and is designed to install a malicious program called Dridex.
-We strongly recommend not to trust this email and leave its contents unopened.
+QuickBooks is legitimate accounting software developed by Intuit, however, this company has nothing to do with this email/spam campaign.
+Scammers commonly disguise their emails as messages from legitimate or well-known companies, using their names and the names of associated products, services, and so on.
+Cyber criminals behind this spam campaign proliferate the virus to trick recipients into opening an attachment disguised as an invoice, which then installs a malicious program called Dridex.
+Do not trust this email or open its contents.

-According to this email, a process of transferring money ($6239) from recipient's account has been initiated.
-In order to get more detailed information about it recipients are encouraged to check the attached document that can be dowloaded by clicking the provided link.
-The provided link downloads a .vbs file that is presented as Microsoft Office Word document, an invoice related to QuickBooks software.
-When that file is executed, a pop-up window appears saying that some unexpected error has occurred and a document cannot be processed.
-However, this pop-up appears only to trick users into thinking that they could not open that file, when in reality executed .vbs file gets a permission to install Dridex.
-This malicious software is designed to steal banking credentials so that cyber criminals behind it could use them to access victim's banking accounts and make fraudulent transactions, purchases, etc. Dridex steals this confidential information by operating as a keylogger.
-In other words, by recording pressed keys.
-Having a computer infected with this malware can lead to financial loss, identity theft, problems with privacy, browsing safety, and so on.
-In order to avoid any of that we strongly recommend not to trust emails like this one and never open web links and/or attachments that are included in them.
+According to the message, a process to transfer funds ($6239) from the recipient's account has been initiated.
+To get more detailed information, recipients are encouraged to check the attached document, which can be downloaded by clicking the link provided.
+This link downloads a .vbs file, which is presented as a Microsoft Office Word document, an invoice relating to QuickBooks software.
+When the file is executed, a pop-up window appears stating that an unexpected error has occurred and the document cannot be processed.
+In fact, this pop-up appears only to trick users into believing that they cannot open the file - when executed, the .vbs file receives permission to install Dridex.
+This malicious software steals banking credentials so that the cyber criminals responsible can use them to access victims' bank accounts and make fraudulent transactions, purchases, etc. Dridex steals this confidential information by operating as a keylogger - recording keys pressed.
+Computers infected with this malware can lead to financial loss, identity theft, problems with privacy, browsing safety, and so on.
+To avoid any this situation, do not to trust these emails and never open web links or attachments that are included within them.

 |Name||QuickBooks email spam virus|